-Here are the 10 things we love most about Britain's favourite ship.
+Here are 9 things we love about Britannia.

-Britannia has revived the popular tradition of the supper club, where you'll enjoy an intimate performance from a former star of stage or screen such as Jaki Graham, Celia Imrie, Madeleine Bell or Dean Andrews (of "Life on Mars" fame) while eating your dinner is a cosy atmosphere (seating is limited to 144 people).
-You'll also have the opportunity to meet the performer and get a selfie (or autograph) afterwards if they stop for a drink at the bar.
+Britannia has revived the popular tradition of the supper club, where you'll enjoy an intimate performance from a former star of stage or screen while eating your dinner is a cosy atmosphere (capacity will be limited during these sailings).
+You'll also have the opportunity to meet the performer and get a selfie afterwards if they stop for a drink at the bar.

 Created by the in-house P&O Cruise culinary team (rather than a celebrity chef), The Epicurean offers traditional British cuisine with a very modern twist.
 Combining molecular gastronomy with artistic flair, the food is not only exciting, it's also very tasty.
 The team has not fallen into the trap of style over substance.
 Starters might include salt and pepper oyster and jumbo prawn tempura that comes with an artist's paint tube, filled with sweet pimento sauce.
 Palate cleansers might be a sorbet disguised as a tube of lipstick.
 Chicken liver parfait comes to your table covered with a glass lid; nside it's full of wood smoke (or some sort of clever flavoured liquid nitrogen), which when opened with a flourish pours out onto your dinner table.
 You may also find Devonshire white crab, langoustine and caviar cocktail and a simple dish of tomatoes presented in an unexpected way.
 On selected afternoons, the restaurant also plays host to Master Pâtissier Eric Lanlard's outstanding Afternoon Tea.

-Created by Michelin-star celebrity chef Atul Kochhar, Sindhu has become a mainstay of the P&O Cruises' fleet.
-The one on Britannia is not only the biggest yet at 140 seats, it is also the first with a bar and Nashta (tapas-size lunch time bites).
-The cuisine is outstanding - by far the best Indian food you'll find at sea - with some stand-out dishes including jai tarang (pan-fried hand-dived scallops) karara kekda (soft shell crab) and Atul's signature plate of lamb rogan josh, chicken murgh and cod jai pari.
+Sindhu has become a mainstay of the P&O Cruises' fleet, and the one on Britannia is not only the biggest yet at 140 seats, it is also the first with a bar and Nashta (tapas-size lunch time bites).
+The cuisine is outstanding -- some of the best Indian food you'll find at sea -- with stand-out dishes including jai tarang (pan-fried hand-dived scallops) karara kekda (soft shell crab), lamb rogan josh, chicken murgh and cod jai pari.

-The Crystal Room is Britannia's show lounge dedicated to Latin and ballroom dancing - as well as Strictly Come Dancing, one of P&O Cruises' long-term partnerships.
+The Crystal Room is Britannia's show lounge dedicated to Latin and ballroom dancing -- as well as Strictly Come Dancing, one of P&O Cruises' long-term partnerships.
 You can't help but be drawn to the sight of the non-pros leaping up to the dance floor when the live band strikes up a familiar tune.
 Look around and you'll also spot a number of those spangly costumes so favoured by the Strictly pros, behind glass cases around the room.
-The Crystal Room will play host to all four of the Strictly-themed cruises this year.